 We all know a good night’s rest is important to awake refreshed and strengthened and start the new day with lots of energy.
 But many people suffer from sleeping problems.
 So instead of just saying ‘goodnight’ you can be more specific and wish your friend a good night’s rest by saying “Schlaf gut!”

-You could also use the phrase “Schlaf schön!” (sleep beautifully in English), but that is more intimate.
-You would normally use this for a child or possibly your spouse.
+You could also use the phrase “Schlaf schön!”, which literally translates as “sleep beautifully” in English.
+“Schlaf schön” is a more intimate phrase.
+You would normally use it for a child or possibly your spouse.

 Good Night and Sweet Dreams in German